gryphon-zone/core-poms/README.md

 </dependencyManagement>
 ```

-If `base-bom` is included in the same POM which declares `base-pom` as its parent, you can use the expression
+If `base-bom` is included in a project which inherits from `base-pom` (e.g. uses it as its parent),
-`project.parent.version` to lock its version to the parent POM version, like so:
+the variable `core-poms.version` can be used to manage the version of `base-bom` automatically.

+e.g.
 ```xml
 <project>
     <!-- ...snip... -->